CS-PCC/CS8_Assignments/assignments/11_06_priority_queue/README.md

 ---

-A priority queue is a structure that keeps the largest element handy so that when it is popped, it will remove and return the largest item.
+A priority queue is a structure that keeps the largest element handy so that when it is popped, it will remove the largest item.
 Comparisons between items is usually done on a structure with a member variable representing the priority of the item.
 A heap is the traditional data structure used to implement a priority queue.

 1. Implement `Heap` class in `heap.h`
 2. Implement `info` structure in `info.h`